vacu9708/video-conference/README.md

 ![image](https://user-images.githubusercontent.com/67142421/205711740-6953fe9b-8180-4f71-ad41-c967d2c968e9.png)

 # Future plan
-- Add login/registration page
+- Add login/registration page to store the nickname.
-- Only authenticated clients can create only one room.
+- Only authenticated clients can create one room(one room per socket)
+- If the room creater exists, the room is closed